 The research is structured as follows:

-- A literature review on the phenomenon of ‘judgement bias’, being the existence of prejudices and other influences that affect how appraisers implement valuation processes
+• A literature review on the phenomenon of ‘judgement bias’, being the existence of prejudices and other influences that affect how valuers judge valuation processes

-- Exploring task complexity in the valuation processes through interviews
+• Examination of task complexity in valuation processes through a grounded theoretical approach and in-depth interviews